rockset/rockset-js/packages/cli/README.md

 _See code: [src/commands/api/queryLambdas/updateQueryLambda.ts](./src/commands/api/queryLambdas/updateQueryLambda.ts)_

-## `rockset api:users:createUser [BODY]`
+## `rockset api:users:createUser -f request.yaml`

 Create User

 ```
 USAGE
-  $ rockset api:users:createUser [BODY]
+  $ rockset api:users:createUser -f request.yaml

-ARGUMENTS
-  BODY  JSON Body for this POST request.
-Full schema at https://docs.rockset.com/rest-api#createuser

 OPTIONS
-  -f, --file=file         The config file to execute this command from.
+  -f, --file=file         (required) The config file to execute this command from.
 Format must be [json|yaml].
-Keys are translated
+Keys are
-                          into arguments of the same name.
-If no BODY argument is specified, the whole object, minus
+                          translated into arguments of the same name.
+If no BODY argument is specified, the whole
-                          keys used as other arguments, will be passed in as the BODY.
+                          object, minus keys used as other arguments, will be passed in as the BODY.

   -h, --help              show CLI help